Show All Answers

 Please call the Fayette County Non-Emergency Number, 770-461-4357, to have fire/ems dispatched to your home or business.

 Outdoor burning is only allowed between October 1 and April 30.
 Check the daily burn status via the link below.

-The Peachtree City Library ONLY accepts donations that are in PRISTINE condition.
+The Peachtree City Library ONLY accepts donations that are IN GOOD CONDITION.
 The library accepts hardbacks, paperbacks, audio books, music CD's, and Dvd's.